 - Print drives 11% purchase intent compared to only 4% with digital alone—that’s a 175% increase in purchase intent when anchoring your digital campaign with print!

 - 60% of consumers are more likely to make a purchase after seeing an ad in offline and online.

 - 69% of purchase influence is driven by print and digital media.

-Read more strategies for pivoting your restaurant marketing campaigns to attract diners in a new normal in our previous blog post.
-For more restaurant insights, trends, and case studies, visit our resource page.
 Our goal is to inform your marketing strategy to drive success.
-If you’d like to talk through your approach and how partnering with Mspark could benefit your restaurant, reach out today.
+If you’d like to talk through your approach and how partnering with Mspark could benefit your restaurant, click Get Started below today.